 Let the Band Play Neck

 Waking up on Saturday’s in the fall in Louisiana is almost a spiritual feeling.
 The smell of breakfast being cooked while the sound of ESPN’s College Gameday is being echoed from the TV.
 Eggs, bacon, grits with a side of toast all being washed down by some fresh-squeezed orange juice.
 After a night of partying at Tigerland, it was a sure way to shake back.
-My best friend, Deuel (Do-Well), and I shared an apartment off-campus, but it was in walking distance.
+My best friend, Deuel (Do-Well), and I shared an apartment off-campus, but it was within walking distance.
 We waited until Lee Corso chose the winner of the 15th-ranked LSU Tigers hosting the 22nd-ranked West Virginia Mountaineers.
 He chose LSU.

 Deuel (Right) and I (Left) at Raising Canes on Highland Rd (2010)